 Unfortunately, the Act does not contain further detail on this point and it seems likely that further guidance may be required.

 For anyone requiring care outside of an acute hospital setting, the process for requesting an NHS Continuing Healthcare eligibility assessment remains the same.
-For more information about the assessment process is usually conducted, click here.

 During the emergency period, however, NHS bodies are not required to complete an eligibility assessment, or to have regard to the National Framework, the guidance which governs NHS Continuing Healthcare assessments and appeals.